Embryo Transfer: What It Is, What to Expect, The Different Types, and More

 Fresh Transfer:

 Day one of a fresh transfer cycle is noted as the first day of stimulation medications (usually on day 2-4 of a woman’s natural menstrual cycle if applicable).
 The day of transfer is ultimately determined by the day of the egg retrieval and the developmental stage of the embryo.
 However, both those things are indeed variable.
 For instance, the ultrasound and bloodwork monitoring could determine that an extra day of stimulation is required (or less) pushing the day of the egg retrieval forward or backward.
-Most cleavage-stage transfers happen three days after the retrieval and blastocyst stage transfers typically happen five days after, but embryos too develop at different rates.
+Most cleavage-stage transfers happen three days after the retrieval, and blastocyst-stage transfers typically happen five days after, but embryos, too, develop at different rates.
 It is indeed quite common to do a blastocyst transfer seven days after the retrieval.

 Below is a sample calendar for a fresh embryo transfer.